GospelTrust/kairos-th-513/docs/content/_week-02/session-06.md

    Now a slave has no permanent place in the family, but a son belongs to it forever.
 So if the Son sets you free, you will be free indeed” (Jn.
 8:34).

-   - a.
-Free from what?
+   - Free from what?
 The Hebrew writer declares, “Free those who all their lives were held in slavery by their fear of death” (Heb.
 2:15).

-   - b.
-This freedom refers to no longer having to pay for the penalty of sin by eternally being separated from God in hell.
+   - This freedom refers to no longer having to pay for the penalty of sin by eternally being separated from God in hell.

 4. The parable of the strong man clearly captures the intent of Jesus.

    Matt.
 12:29: “Or again, how can anyone enter a strong man’s house and carry off his possessions unless he first ties up the strong man?
 Then he can plunder his house.”

-   - a.
-The strong man is the devil.
+   - The strong man is the devil.

-   - b.
-The strongman’s possessions refer to sinners under slavery to the devil.
+   - The strongman’s possessions refer to sinners under slavery to the devil.

-   - c.
-The plunderer is Jesus.
+   - The plunderer is Jesus.

-   - d.
-Tying up the strong man refers to crucifixion and resurrection of Christ, which “destroy[ed the devil] who holds the power of death” (Heb.
+   - Tying up the strong man refers to crucifixion and resurrection of Christ, which “destroy[ed the devil] who holds the power of death” (Heb.
 2:15).

 5. With respect to the power of sin that still lives in us (Gal.
 5:17; Rom.
 7:17), Christ continues to work through the Holy Spirit to free the believers from their daily struggles with “sin living in them.”